joelpires/Master_AI_Projects/predictNextPlace/README.md

-# predictNextPlace
-Predicting Next Place the user will be based on spatio-temporal clustering techniques.
+Predicting the next place of users based on spatio-temporal clustering techniques.

-This program intents to be the implementation proposed by Scellato et al. in "NextPlace: A Spatio-temporal Prediction Framework for Pervasive Systems" (paper inside the repository).
+This program intends to be the implementation proposed by Scellato et al. in "NextPlace: A Spatio-temporal Prediction Framework for Pervasive Systems" (paper inside the repository).